Gabe Rocks!

 While I won’t deny to being quite lazy.
 A great deal of my efficiency is the embodiment of “If you want something done the easy way, find a lazy person to do it.”
 I believe this learned helplessness is what causes people to being trapped into a state of laziness.

-You’re not going to think to run around and do all kinds of activities when simple tasks like going up stairs, walking, or carrying things feel almost entirely out of reach.
-Eventually once those things have seemed out of reach they eventually fade into being actually out of reach.
+You’re not going to think to run around and take on all kinds of activities when simple tasks like going up stairs, walking, or carrying things feel almost entirely out of reach.
+It is horrifying to think about how things that once only seemed out of reach eventually fade into being actually out of reach.

 Accustomed to comfort